ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

                 prefix, covariates_df=covariates_df, window=500000)
 ```

-Finally, here is the code with the input files and the command to run TensorQTL for the "RNT_wo_RNT" model.
-Please note that now, the covariate file and the bed file are as follows: covariates.txt and methylome_sorted_RNT.bed.gz.
+Finally, here is the code with the input files and the command to run TensorQTL for the **"RNT_wo_RNT" model**. *Please note that now, the covariate file and the bed file are as follows: covariates.txt and methylome_sorted_RNT.bed.gz.*

 ```
 #Load packages